osmandapp/docs/content/osmand/plugins/contour-lines.md

 - {% data variables.android-values.rendering_attr_contourWidth_name %} - select width for contour lines.
 - {% data variables.android-values.rendering_attr_contourDensity_name %} - select density for contour lines on the map.

+>**NOTE**: Then zoom your desired area until you see the lines and zoom even more to check the height of a specific spot (the number on the line).

 Please see full video guide below: